-Pam eventually caught up to report a breakthrough contact made through casual street interactions (click me for Part 1).
+Pam eventually caught up to report a breakthrough contact made through casual street interactions.
 She talked to random strangers on 2nd Street hoping to learn more about her ancestor, Jan Van Loon.
 The breakthrough was a name and phone number of a woman, the daughter of a new acquaintance, and a tip about an old cemetery.

 Two people are visible in this first photograph, taken from the south end of Athen’s Riverside Park.
 Look to the left of the large tree where a artist, under the small white umbrella, is painting while in conversation with a second person.
 Pam struck up a conversation……

 The artist had an easel and a painting in progress, the subjects were yellow irises, part of a formal garden on the grounds of the mansion.
 We first took it to be a museum or public building of some sort, but were mistaken.
 It is a home.
 In the course of a conversation that touched upon Henry Hudson’s 1608 journey up the river (they knew nothing of Jan Van Loon, or of deeper local history in general), and the work of the second man who was the owner of the mansion.
 Here is more about the place from the Zillow listing.
 There was no “for sale” sign in evidence.